markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 ### Store User Input

 So far we've communicated with the user in one direction, program to user.
 But how do we use JavaScript to ask the user for information and capture their input?
+This is a game, after all, the user has to have some say!

 Like the alert function we used previously, the `window` has another function that we can use called a **prompt()**.
 Let's add this line of code to our `game.js` file at the top of the file: